GYNECOMASTIA (ENLARGED MALE BREASTS)

 The previously mentioned operative approach is sometimes modified based on the clinical findings.
 Two common variations include,

-What are differences between local or general anesthesia when used for correction of gynecomastia?
+What are the differences between local and general anesthesia when used for correction of gynecomastia?

 Is it possible to undergo secondary (repeat) surgery after a previous gynecomastia correction?

 Such corrections are called secondary corrections.
 These are usually carried out one year after the primary surgery.
-The reasons for secondary surgery include, contour abnormalities, residual gland, or prominent scars.
+The reasons for secondary surgery include contour abnormalities, the presence of residual glands, or prominent scars.
 Patients who present for secondary corrections should have realistic expectations about the procedure.
 The operative plan for secondary surgery is similar to the primary surgery.
-We sometimes do fat grafting to imprve contour abnormalities.
-The fat harvested during liposuction in injected into deficient areas.
-Also improved outcomes are associated with a healthy lifestyle and near ideal body weight.
+We sometimes carry out fat grafting to improve contour abnormalities.
+The fat harvested during liposuction is injected into deficient areas.
+We tend to see improved outcomes with a healthy lifestyle and near-ideal body weight.

 Why do we treat gynecomastia?

-In case an individual is experiencing a sense of shame and embarrassment, adequate treatment of this condition leads to an improvement in the body image.
-Patients report improved confidence and self esteem after a gynecomastia correction.
+In case an individual is experiencing a sense of shame and embarrassment because of gynecomastia, adequate treatment of this condition leads to an improvement in body image.
+Patients report improved confidence and self-esteem after a gynecomastia correction.

 Related topics.